digitallinguistics/app/.github/CONTRIBUTING.md

       main.appendChild(el);

     });

   });

   it(`runs the first test ...`, function() {
     // code for first test here
   });

   it(`runs the second test ...`, function() {
     // code for second test here
   });

 });
 ```

+The test page also makes the `app` global available for use.

 ## Project Structure